jdoid/SimpleClientServer/README.md

 #### Client

 You can execute client_monitor.rb on the same server or from another server on the same network.
-Currently client_monitor.rb will prompt for the IP address of the server running server_monitor.rb.
-If you are executing from the same server answer prompt with 'localhost' otherwise use an IP address or hostname.
+For crob friendly usage there is no prompt for hostname and 'localhost' is the default host.
+One IP address or hostname can be added as a single command line option.
+See examples:

   	$ ruby client_monitor.rb
+  	$ ruby client_monitory.rb 192.168.1.10

 ## Bugs and Feedback